InseeFr/sugoi-api/docs/concepts.md

 ### Password manager

-The password manager is defined via the regexp.role.password.manager property.
+The password manager role is defined via the regexp.role.password.manager property.
 It is scoped to one realm.

 Password manager can initialize passwords, update password (with a given password or not) or validate a password on its realm.

 ### Application manager

+The application manager role is defined via the regexp.role.application.manager property.

-Application manager can manage an application and the associated groups.
+Application manager can update an application and the associated groups (add or remove members, as well as create or delete groups).
 This also enable reader rights on a realm.

+Creating or deleting an application requires writer privileges.

 ## Providers